nataliaellem/simplified_bank/README.md

 This file contains functions that use the "user" struct within linked lists.
 First "new login" allocates in memory the attributes (char*) of "user", right after the "get" and "set" functions respectively, take the user's attribute and insert a new attribute in a user.
 "Create list logins" creates a linked list with the lines from the "login.csv" file while "print list logins" prints this list.
 Finally, "new block" receives a linked list and inserts a block of type "user" in this list, calling the function "new linked block", and "filter logins" receives a list, a "get" function pointer, an attribute (string) and returns a list of users that contain the received attribute.

+### Manager.c

+This file contains the functions related to the actions that the logged manager can perform on the system.
+First, the menu shows the options and calls the respective functions.
+The manager can create a new account with "create new account", delete an account with "delete account", change a customer's transfer limit with "change transfer limit", list customers in alphabetical order, list customers by registration date with "list by reg date" and list bank reserves with "bank reserve".